SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 end
 assess_identifiability(rn; measured_quantities=[:X])
 ```
 is currently not possible.
 Hopefully this will be a supported feature in the future.
-For now, these expression will have to be rewritten to not include such exponents.
+For now, such expressions will have to be rewritten to not include such exponents.
 For some cases, e.g. `10^k` this is trivial.
 However, it is also possible generally (but more involved and often includes introducing additional variables).
-If you have a system where this is required, it is recommended to contact an expert.

 ---
 ## [Citation](@id structural_identifiability_citation)